You are here

 - CDE is not permitted to conduct a background check investigation under this statute; it is only a pass-through of criminal history information to your educator preparation program and/or the school district/BOCES in which you are placed.
 CDE only will conduct a background check when you and submit a qualifying application for licensure.

-- Before moving forward, read the field experience information and complete the required online form.
+- Before moving forward, read the field experience information and complete the "Program" section in your COOL profile.

-- You must include your Social Security Number on your fingerprint card submission or you will be required to resubmit.
+- You must include your Social Security Number and complete date of birth on your fingerprint card submission or you will be required to resubmit.

 * Colorado alternative preparation program students and candidates from outside Colorado may not submit fingerprints under this statute.
 You will need to submit fingerprints under the Educator Licensing Act (CDE licensure icon above) once you qualify for licensure.